The Bankrate promise

 Elements to consider when adding a porch

-Foundations: Slab over gravel vs. pier-and-beam support
+Foundations: Slab over gravel vs pier-and-beam support

-Design elements: Roof, columns/posts, steps, beams
+Design elements: Roof, columns/posts, steps and beams

 Porches are traditionally for the warm weather.
-But increasing in popularity are enclosed porches, aka sunrooms, which have actual walls or floor-to-ceiling windows, making them useable at more times of the year.
+But increasing in popularity are enclosed porches, aka sunrooms, which have actual walls or floor-to-ceiling windows, making them usable at more times of the year.
 However, enclosures can easily double or triple the price of the porch, depending on whether you go with three-season porches (non-insulated walls and windows) or four-season (insulation and full-bore HVAC systems).

 Material used in building porches

 Porches can be made from various materials, each with benefits and downsides in terms of construction cost, maintenance and aesthetics (you’ll want the porch to blend stylistically with the rest of the home).
 Some materials may be mandated by local building codes.

 Concrete is durable, weather-resistant and budget-friendly.
 However, it’s also less aesthetically pleasing, less ergonomic to walk on, and difficult to modify after it’s been set.
 Material costs typically land between $2 and $8 per square foot, says HomeAdvisor.